 Locally known as the monkey temple in Bali, it gets its name due to the location of the temple.
 Set amidst the Monkey Forest in Ubud, this temple is home to God Hyang Widhi, a personification of Lord Shiva.
 It plays a vital role in the spiritual life of the local community.
 There are other two temples in the same vicinity, however, the Pura Dalem Agung Padangtegal temple is the main temple.

 It was built in middle of the 14th century and is one of the prominent temples in Ubud.
 The Kecak dance performances that take place at the temple tells a lot about the local culture and art and is a must watch.
 In addition to that, the excellent craftsmanship can be reflected in the arches and pillars of the temples.
-This significant, cultural and religious attraction of Ubud can be enjoyed along with a safari in the sacred monkey forest where you can see several distinct species of the ape family.

 - Location: Monkey Forest St, Ubud, Gianyar, Bali 80571, Indonesia